Home

 Alzheimer's Disease and Dementia Care (ADDC) Seminar - Pathway to becoming a Certified Dementia Practitioner (CDP), through National Council of Dementia Care Practitioners (NCCDP)

-The course/seminar is a one-day, 8-hour event.
-Continuing education credit is available for nurses and some other disciplines.
-Please call to confirm that your state approves it for CEUs.
-You will be provided a code for a digital handbook that contains comprehensive information about the course content for use in class and reference later.
-You will also receive a certificate of completion reflecting time spent on the live training, date, instructor number, and course name.
-This can be used to request CEU approval from the associated governing body.
+The seminar is structured as a one-day, 8-hour event, and continuing education credits are available for nurses and other professionals.
+Participants are encouraged to confirm with their respective state boards regarding CEU approval.
+Attendees will receive a code for a digital handbook containing detailed information about the course content, which can be utilized during the seminar and as a reference thereafter.
+Upon completion, participants will be awarded a certificate reflecting the time spent in live training, the date, instructor number, and course name, which can be submitted for CEU approval to the relevant governing authority.

 • Overview, diagnosis, prognosis, assessment tools, medications